 Just past these snack bars is where you’ll find a forward set of stairs down to the lower deck of the plane.
 The stairway itself is, in a word, stunning.

 You’ll find two lavatories on either side of the stairwell for the eight first class passengers – or in our case, just the two of us.
-Jon and I each had our own bathroom on board, and the bathrooms are enormous.
+Jon and I each had our own bathroom on board – deciding who would claim each lavatory as their own private space is a truly surreal conversation to have on a plane – and the bathrooms are enormous.

 Unlike Emirates or Etihad, Qatar didn’t install showers in first class on its A380s.
 But these bathrooms are still impressive, from the long bench that runs along almost the entire lavatory (hint: lift up to find the toilet) to get changed to the cloth handtowels and well-stocked amenities.

 There’s even a small closet to the side of the sinks where you can hang up clothes after changing – or, if you’re flying solo like us, just leave them there during the flight.

 And then there’s the highlight of Qatar’s A380 – the onboard bar.
 Alexandra took us through the business class cabin toward the back of the upper deck, which is where you’ll find this gem.